Joseph C. Rodríguez: Korean War

 On May 21, 1951, Company F was assigned the mission of occupying some high ground near the village of Munye-ri during the UN May–June 1951 counteroffensive.
 The high ground was held by firmly entrenched enemy forces.
 Three times Company F attacked the ridge, and three times they were thrown back.

 PFC Joseph C. Rodríguez was the assistant squad leader of the 2nd Platoon.
 His squad's advance was halted by enemy hostile fire coming from five different emplacements.
 Rodriguez then took it upon himself to destroy these emplacements.
 He charged the emplacements and hurled grenades into each of the foxholes.
 Rodriguez destroyed the emplacements and killed 15 enemy soldiers.
 As a result, the enemy was routed and the strategic strongpoint secured.
 Rodriguez was promoted to the rank of sergeant and nominated for the Medal of Honor.

+Medal of Honor Citation

 On February 5, 1952, President Harry S. Truman bestowed upon Sergeant Rodríguez the Medal of Honor in a ceremony held in the Rose Garden in the White House.
 The citation reads: